People School is a course on people skills by Vanessa van Edwards.

 So shorter people might want to counteract that when they want to come across as more authoritative.

-Obviously, as a website on power dynamics, I pay particular attention to any lesson and reference to power dynamics.
+Obviously, I pay particular attention to any lesson and reference to power dynamics.

-And I very much agreed with Vanessa that not everyone should be a driver at all times, which is a major mistake of some poorer-quality social skills training.
+I agreed with Vanessa that not everyone should be a driver at all times, which is a major mistake of some poorer-quality social skills training.

 Vanessa says that it’s best to be a (good) follower when you: